-Blood on the Dining-Room Floor by Gertrude Stein (from the collection of "Blue" Gene Tyranny)
+Blood on the Dining-Room Floor [Black Lizard] and Reflections on the Atomic Bomb: Vol 1 of Uncollected Writings of Gertrude Stein [Black Sparrow Press] (from the collection of "Blue" Gene Tyranny)

 Though we’ve returned almost all the personal letters and more substantial score-related materials to the archive, we did let a few musical-related notes slip through.

-This minor work from Gertrude Stein, purportedly written to overcome writer’s block after the success of The Autobiography of Alice B. Toklas, includes notes and papers for a never realized work, including annotations and marginalia on the text itself.
+This minor work from Gertrude Stein, purportedly written to overcome writer’s block after the success of The Autobiography of Alice B. Toklas, includes extra notes and papers for a never realized work, including annotations and marginalia on the text itself, musical scoring, etc.

 ChatGPT describes the work as “a modernist mystery by Gertrude Stein, where the plot is secondary to its experimental style.
 It loosely follows the aftermath of the mysterious death of Madame Pernollet, who is found in the courtyard of a hotel, possibly having fallen from a window.
 The narrative shifts between this central event and vignettes from Stein's country house in France, weaving together events like servant troubles, sabotaged cars, and family drama without a traditional detective or resolution.”